christyheaton/PostGIS_Tab_Convert/README.md

 points = [city, suburb, town, village, neighborhood, locality, stateLabels]
 ```

-To customize columns, the script creates a memory layer and builds just the columns explicitly requested.
-Then it populates them with the columns with the same name from the original table.
-Both these lines of code must contain the same custom columns.
+To customize columns, the script creates a memory layer and adds just the columns explicitly requested.
+Then it populates the columns with the data from the columns with the same name from the original table.
+Both of these lines of code must contain the same custom columns.

 ```python
 pr.addAttributes([QgsField("osm_id", QVariant.Int),QgsField("admin_level", QVariant.String),QgsField("capital", QVariant.String),QgsField("name", QVariant.String),QgsField("place", QVariant.String),QgsField("population", QVariant.Int),QgsField("tags", QVariant.String)])